 Ways to ensure a healthy relationship with your client

-- Understand What’s Expected: Start by creating a list of everything you are required to do.
+Start by creating a house cleaning checklist of everything you are required to do.
 Go over the list together so you both understand and agree on the requirements.
-Also, ask your employer about areas to "watch out for" in the home -- for example, if the mini blinds are fragile and must be opened with care while cleaning.
-Also, ask if there are areas of the home that should not be cleaned or that the employer might like to be off limits.
+Also, ask your employer about areas to "watch out for" in the home — for example, if the mini blinds are fragile and must be opened with care while cleaning.
+Also, ask if there are areas of the home that should not be cleaned or that the employer might like to be off-limits.
 Be clear about what these limits are and how they impact your cleaning.

-- Set a Trial Period: Agree that after two weeks, or one cleaning, that the employer will review your work and provide you with constructive feedback..
-If the employer is not satisfied, or has concerns about how you are doing the job, a trial period with an expected review date offers an opportunity to discuss and resolve issues.
+Agree that after two weeks, or one cleaning, the employer will review your work and provide you with constructive feedback.
+If the employer is not satisfied or has concerns about how you are doing the job, a trial period with an expected review date offers an opportunity to discuss and resolve issues.
 It also leaves the door open to ending the relationship if it just doesn't seem to be a good match.

-- Special Requests: Your employer might occasionally want to change the normal routine and ask you to take care of a special project (windows, rugs, laundry, etc).
-Are you okay doing this on the fly, or would it be better to receive the request with a week's notice?
-Setting a policy for add-on services beforehand, including pricing, will remove last-minute panic and disappointment, if, for example, you have another job and will be unable to stay longer to fulfill the special request.
+Your employer might occasionally want to change the normal routine and ask you to take care of a special project (windows, rugs, laundry, etc).
+Are you OK doing this on the fly, or would it be better to receive the request with a week's notice?
+Setting a policy beforehand for add-on services, including pricing, will remove last-minute panic and disappointment, especially if you have another job scheduled or a child to pick up and can't stay longer to fulfill the special request.

-- How to Handle Valuables: Ask if there are any special items of sentimental or monetary value with which you should take extra care.
+Ask if there are any special items of sentimental or monetary value with which you should take extra care.
 Be extra careful if you move an item from its normal place during cleaning.
-You may forget to replace it and this may cause your employer to assume that the item is broken or missing.
+You may forget to replace it, and this may cause your employer to assume that the item is broken or missing.
 Be upfront if you do break something by accident.
 Honesty is the best policy.

 Following these pointers you'll be well on your way to achieving job satisfaction and success.